 School Social Work: Prepare to help pre-K–12 students overcome external factors that hinder their ability to succeed in school.
 This track is currently only available to California-based students who choose the Department of Children, Youth and Families.

-For students interested in the School Social Work track or pursuing PPSC, your schedule may be modified to ensure the best experience in the program.
-For specific questions, reach out to an admissions counselor at 877-700-4679 or firstname.lastname@example.org.
+For students interested in the School Social Work track or pursuing PPSC, your schedule may be modified to ensure a positive field placement experience and that you meet all necessary requirements for the credential.
+This means that if your first term of field placement for traditional students or any field placement for advanced standing students falls over the summer term, you will need to take a modified schedule which will likely delay your graduation date.
+For specific questions, reach out to an admissions counselor at 877-700-4679 or email@example.com.

 The MSW@USC program prepares you with crucial hands-on experience to tackle today’s social work challenges.